2 deadly shootings in Mobile County: What investigators are saying about them

 When officers arrived, they found Willie Thomas, Jr., 19, dead from a gunshot wound.
 A 19-year-old and a 20-year-old are being treated at a hospital for non-life-threatening injuries.

 WKRG News 5 went back to the gas station Sunday afternoon.
 Our crews found the door riddled with at least five bullet holes.
-The owner of the shop talked to News 5 off camera.
-He says three to four men where inside the store shooting causing some damage inside, then they started shooting outside leaving glass all over the ground by the entrance.
+The owner of the shop talked to News 5 off-camera.
+He says three to four men were inside the store shooting causing some damage inside, then they started shooting outside leaving glass all over the ground by the entrance.

 Thirty minutes later, another homicide investigation is underway in Prichard.
 Prichard Police responded around 8 p.m.
 Saturday night to a shooting that left Demetris Hunter, 22, dead at the Brother’s Quick Pick gas station.